 Developer experience is a CRUCIAL aspect of any DW solution, as it directly impacts the ease of use, productivity, and overall satisfaction of the developers.
 Snowflake and Amazon Redshift have both made significant strides in this area, but they offer different experiences.

-Here's how Snowflake and Amazon Redshift compare in terms of their developer experiences.
+Here's how Snowflake and AWS Redshift compare in terms of their developer experiences.

 Snowflake's Developer Experience: